PaulaH113/HabIT-Tracking-Application/README.md

 2. Enter the habit name (e.g. `Meditate`)
 3. Enter the periodicity — must be one of: `daily`, `weekly`, `monthly`, `yearly`

-The habit will be saved to the database and available immediately.
+The habit will be saved to the database.

 ### Completing a Habit